MelMaillot/PatternAnalysis-2025/recognition/Siamese_Network_MAILLOT/README.md

 ### Hyperparameters

-The hyperparameters for the model that gaves the best metrics were as follows:
+The hyperparameters for the model that gave the best metrics were as follows:

 ```py
 EMBEDDING_DIM = 128